solvcon/solvcon/doc/source/gas/obrf.rst

   :math:`M` is Mach number.  :math:`\theta` is the flow deflection angle.
   :math:`\beta` is the oblique shock angle.

-The notation and derivations from Section 4.3 *Oblique Shock Relations* of [Anderson03]_ are used.  :math:`\square_1` denotes upstream properties and :math:`\square_2` denotes downstream properties.
-Two important angles are
-defined:

-1. :math:`\beta`: The angle of the oblique shock wave deflected from the upstream is :math:`\beta`; the shock angle.
-2. :math:`\theta`: The angle of the flow behind the shock wave deflected from the upstream is :math:`\theta`; the flow angle.

 Methods of calculating the shock relations are organized in the class :py:class:`ObliqueShockRelation`.
+To obtain the relations of density (:math:`\rho`), pressure (:math:`p`), and temprature (:math:`T`), the control volume across the shock is emplyed, as shown in Figure :num:`fig-oblique-relation`.
+In the figure and in :py:class:`ObliqueShockRelation`, subscript 1 denotes upstream properties and subscript 2 denotes downstream properties.
 Derivation of the relation uses a rotated coordinate system :math:`(n, t)` defined by the oblique shock, where :math:`\hat{n}` is the unit vector normal to the shock, and :math:`\hat{t}` is the unit vector tangential to the shock.
-Figure :num:`fig-oblique-relation` is useful in the derivation of the relations.
+But in this document we won't go into the detail.

 .. _fig-oblique-relation: